shakti25/AWS_Basic_Demo_01/README.md

 # AWS_Basic_Demo_01
-Basic MVC application to be tested on EC2 and Beanstalk
+Basic net framework MVC application to be tested on EC2 and Beanstalk.